jacob-meacham/angular-notification-icons/README.md

 [Live Demo](http://jemonjam.com/angular-notification-icons#basic)

 ### Built-in Animations
 angular-notification-icons comes with a few prebuilt animations for your use.
+Note that these are only available if you are using the ngAnimate module

 * bounce
 * fade